EDE TÈT NOU 'Helping Ourselves'

 lacking a system to diagnose

 and treat the disease.

 means 'Helping Ourselves,'

-takes the fight against these cancers to the countryside, bringing HPV self-testing and self breast exams to 800 rural women.
+takes the fight against these cancers to the countryside, bringing HPV self-testing and self-breast exams to 1600 rural women.

 A network of community health workers is key to this effort, dispelling fears about women's cancers as trusted neighbors rather than scary foreigners.

-HHP's Nurse Musak is treating all of the positives with cryotherapy.
-Women with suspicious masses are referred to our partner Innovating Health International (IHI) in Port-au-Prince for treatment.
+HHP's Nurse Musak is treating all of the positive women with a new technology called thermocoagulation.
+Women with suspicious breast masses are examined by ultrasound by our partner doctors in the region.
+Women in need of a higher level of care are referred to our partner, Innovating Health International (IHI), in Port-au-Prince for treatment.

 Our gratitude to IHI for providing the test kits and training; and to the Conservation, Food and Health Foundation and Women International Leaders of Greater Philadelphia whose generous support made this program possible.

 HHP has been screening women for cervical cancer since 2013, using "see and treat" technique, testing over 2000 women in the region.
 “See and treat,” a means of testing and treating precancerous cervical changes in low resource settings, was developed by WHO in the nineties.
 Acetic acid applied to the cervix allows acetowhite changes to be observed by the examiner using a headlamp.
 Treatment with cryotherapy is offered at the same visit, which addresses the common problem of a follow-up encounter.
 In 2013 HHP Executive Director Louise Lindenmeyr began screening women in the region at two Ministry of Health clinics.
 A Haitian assistant was trained in the procedure, allowing an extension to 8 different sites.
 The program expanded in 2014-17 with the training of 12 local nurses and doctors and supplied 3 clinics with the equipment to perform the procedures independently.